interactionresearchstudio/connected-display/README.md

 `/uploads/filename.jpg` (GET)
 Get a specific image.

+`/uploads/device-name/latest` (GET)

+`/manualupload`
+A manual way to upload an image to the server with an HTML form.

 ## Running the server locally

 ### Requirements
 - Docker
 - docker-compose

-1. Navigate to `./server`
-2. Run `docker-compose build`
+1. Run `docker-compose build`
-3. Once the container is built, run `docker-compose up`.
+2. Once the container is built, run `docker-compose up`.
 3. The server should be running on port 80.

 ## Production